alphagov/Legislate/README.md

 # Legislate

-"Legislate?!"" is a board game to teach UK civil servants how a bill is created, debated, and implemented.
+"Legislate?!" is a board game to teach UK civil servants how a bill is created, debated, and implemented.

 ![A hand-drawn board game](https://pbs.twimg.com/media/DOmCvMPWsAAQJ1b.jpg:medium)